MoteVinay/2ndyearepics/README.md

 4. **Candidate Count:**
    - Organizers can view the number of candidates interested in each program or event.

-## Demo

-A live demo of the application can be accessed at [Demo Link](https://www.example.com) in no time.

-Feel free to explore the functionalities and experience the event management system.

-For any issues or suggestions, please feel free to raise an issue on the repository.

 ## How to Run Locally

 1. Clone the repository to your local machine.